 Village Life in Nepal

 Traditional Nepali village traditions exist in the heart of the mighty Himalayas.
 Gentle and authentic way of living, slowly shattered images of terraced villages scattering on the side of the hill or hiding in the valleys.
-The only difference is that this paper contains everything weird about these villages, including everything from architecture and agriculture, to the traditions and lifestyle of Nepalese countryside.
+The only difference is that this paper contains everything weird about these villages, including all about architecture and agriculture, to the traditions and life-style of Nepalese countryside.

 Source- Google